-Warrants to be outstanding immediately prior to offering
+Warrants to be outstanding

-Warrants to be outstanding immediately after this offering
+immediately after this offering

-Use of proceeds

-We expect the net proceeds to us from this offering will be approximately \$13,600,000 after deducting the underwriting discount and estimated offering expenses (assuming the representative of the underwriters does not exercise its option to cover over-allotments).
+Use of proceeds We expect the net proceeds to us from this offering will be approximately \$13,600,000 after deducting the underwriting discount and estimated offering expenses (assuming the representative of the underwriters does not exercise its option to cover over-allotments).
 We intend to use those net proceeds primarily for working capital purposes to support our anticipated operations and development plans.
 See "Use of Proceeds" for more information.

-Over-allotment option

-We have granted the underwriters an option for a period of 45 days to purchase up to an additional 292,969 shares of common stock and/or warrants to purchase 292,969 shares of our common stock, to cover over-allotments, if any.
+Over-allotment option We have granted the underwriters an option for a period of 45 days to purchase up to an additional 292,969 units, to cover overallotments, if any.